Questfall/docs/authors/promotion.md

 * **k** - ?
 {% endhint %}

 The author’s reputation stays in 1 until there are enough completions on the author’s quests.
-On the launch of Questfall, the author must reach 10k completions to have their reputation adjusted.
-This number will increase with the platform's growth as it is automatically adjusted by the active weighted votes given by users throughout the week.
+On the launch of Questfall, the author must reach 10k weighed votes to have their reputation adjusted.
+This number will increase with the platform's growth as it is automatically adjusted by the accepted votes given by users throughout the week.

 ***